 Advertisement

 A pool was installed.
-They added an internal access garage, created a main bedroom suite with walk-in wardrobe and ensuite as well as transforming the downstairs basement into a modern rumpus room, a guest bedroom with bathroom and a larger laundry area.
+They added an internal access garage, created a main bedroom suite with a walk-in wardrobe and ensuite, as well as transforming the downstairs basement into a modern rumpus room, a guest bedroom with a bathroom and a larger laundry area.

 From her personal experience, what Catherine doesn’t know about renovation projects probably isn’t worth the time of day.
 She’s put her knowledge to good use with her interior design studio The Reno Project, which specialises in transforming period houses into “functional and beautiful homes for today’s lifestyles”.